SuperHeros5/NodeRestApi/README.md

 So, we have come up with a web application where associates can search for busroute details in friendly manner on their favourite device from anywhere and at anytime.

+We are also working on facebook chatbot to furthur make it more interactive and human friendly.

+Developed and hosted website of adibatla transportation using the latest technologies(MEAN stack).

+Working on facebook ChatBot for the same application using api.ai machine learning technology and facebook apis.

-Using this API you can access all the bus details.
+"Never stop learning because life never stops teaching" -- unknown Using this API you can access all the bus details.

 Prerequisites